Dong-Chen-1031/uaas/README.md

 ## 👥 The Team

 - **Dong**: Founder & Visionary.
 - **Barnaby**: Senior Intern.
-Currently on administrative leave in Tokyo with his AI girlfriend.
+Currently detained for rigging the D20 dice with magnets.

 ## 📄 License & TOS